Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/transform_cache.rst

 Transform Cache Constraint
 **************************

-The *Transform Cache Constraint* is ued to be able to stream animations made at the transformation matrix level (for example rigid bodies, or camera movements).
+The *Transform Cache Constraint* is used to stream animations made at the transformation matrix level (for example rigid bodies, or camera movements).

 Options
 =======